DimensionDev/Maskbook/docs/wallet-integration.md

 }
 ```

 First of all, it creates a [Web3](https://web3js.readthedocs.io/) instance which redirects all JSON-RPC requests to the [request](https://github.com/DimensionDev/Maskbook/blob/develop/packages/mask/src/extension/background-script/EthereumServices/request.ts) service on the background page.
-If you'd like to read the source code, you will realise that there is a [Koa.js](https://koajs.com/) styled [composer](https://github.com/koajs/compose) built-in.
+If you'd like to read the source code, you will realize that there is a [Koa.js](https://koajs.com/) styled [composer](https://github.com/koajs/compose) built-in.
 A list of middleware is used and serve different purposes: a middleware stores transactions into DB, a middleware watches transaction status, a middleware notifies transaction progress, and so on.

 At the current stage, there are two kinds of wallets: Mask Wallet and other wallets.